nemo0622/pokeemerald-expansion/README.md

                 - Based on Dionysus, always talking about festivals and parties
                 - Team: Ludicolo (party!), Grafaiai, Seviper, Gligar, and Hypno (level 30-32)
                 - Unlocks Dive outside of battle
-    - In the middle of the Sea of Ilios lay the islands of Irene and Fresco, based on Santorini
+    - In the middle of the Sea of Ilios lay the island of Fresco, based on Santorini
         - MapSec: Named the Vulcai Sea, the central section of the Sea of Ilios
         - Islands form a ring around Mt.
 Ifaisteio, an active volcano
-        - Irene Isle (based on Therasia, the west island) has ancient Minoan-inspired ruins
         - Fresco Isle (based on Santorini) is long and dotted in patches of desert ("semi-arid environment!") + volcanic ash
             - Gym 6: Khalkeus, the Fire/Steel gym leader
                 - Based on Hephaestus, living on a little volcanic hotspot on Fresco Isle